Dealing with Hazardous Materials

-It is essential, that you firstly conduct an assessment of the risks associated with each particular type of incident, in this case Hypodermic Syringes.
+It is essential that you firstly conduct an assessment of the risks associated with each particular type of incident.
 (Details of how to do this are provided in the Jangro Guide to Health and Safety).

 Please bear in mind this is a generic method statement and it is the responsibility of the reader to ensure they carry their own assessment to insure that the procedures listed are appropriate for their own site and set of circumstances

 Mary works as a cleaner in a Sheltered Housing Scheme for the elderly.
 One of her duties is to remove black refuse sacks from the bin rooms for collection by the local bin men.
 One morning, whilst going about her normal duties, she comes across a dead rat in the bin room.